srideepprasad/SimpleFuture/README.md

 ======
 ####The Future's simple - once you "un-block" it !

-Simple library to demonstrate 'non-blocking' future's in Java.
-No need of Future.get() anymore - instead rely on dynamic notification for completion/cancellation/failure
+Simple library to demonstrate 'non-blocking' futures (background async tasks) in Java.
+No need of "blocking" Future.get() anymore - instead rely on dynamic notification for completion/cancellation/failure.

-Demonstrates the techniques by which fancy Future abstractions are provided by various JVM languages / frameworks - at the core, all these rely on the standard Java ExecutorService/ThreadPoolExecutor/Future classes in some way or the other
+Demonstrates possible techniques by which fancy Future abstractions could be provided - as is done now in Scala for example.
+At the heart of it, we just need a way to tap into the Future/Executor framework to get dynamic notifications on task execution events.
+The core JDK provides all that's necessary for non-blocking Futures - unfortunately. there's no readymade implementation (Java 1.5-1.7), giving rise to the misconception that these are not possible in core Java.

-NOTE: Java 8 includes the CompletableFuture class which is a huge step forward, and may be worth a look.
+Having said that, Java 8 includes the CompletableFuture class which is a huge step forward, and may be worth a look.

 #####Usage
 ***